Flying Tigers: Retreat into China

 Like the AVG's other bases, Baoshan was repeatedly bombed by the Japanese Army Air Force.
 Still, the AVG scored against their JAAF tormentors, bringing down four "Nates" of the 11th Sentai on 5 May and two "Anns".
 By 4 May, the successful Japanese Burma offensive was winding down, except for mopping up actions.
 One of these was an attempt by a regiment of the Japanese 56th Division to drive for Kunming, an effort that was stopped by the Chinese army operating with strong air support from the AVG.
 On 7 May the Japanese Army began building a pontoon bridge across the upper Salween River, which would allow them to move troops and supplies into China and drive towards Kunming.
 To stem this tide, 2nd Squadron Leader David Lee "Tex" Hill led a flight of four new P-40Es bombing and strafing into the mile deep Salween River Gorge.
 During the next four days, the AVG pilots flew continuous missions into the gorge, effectively neutralizing the Japanese forces.
-This prevented a Japanese advance on Kunming and Chungking; the Japanese never advanced farther than the west bank of the upper Salween.
+This prevented a Japanese advance on Kunming and Chongqing; the Japanese never advanced farther than the west bank of the upper Salween.
 Claire Chennault later wrote of these critical missions, "The American Volunteer Group had staved off China's collapse on the Salween."
 Despite being on the defensive thereafter, the AVG continued to harass the JAAF with raids on their Vietnamese bases.

 With the Burma campaign over, Chennault redeployed his squadrons to provide air protection for China.
 The Doolittle Raid had prompted the Japanese to launch an offensive to seize AVG air bases that could be used for attacks on the Japanese homeland.
 By 1 June, personnel that would form the nucleus of the new USAAF 23rd Fighter Group (the AVG's replacement) were beginning to trickle into the theater.
 Some of the last missions the AVG flew were defending Guilin against raids by JAAF Nates, Lilys, and new Kawasaki Ki-45 Toryu ("Nick") heavy fighters.
 The AVG's last combat was over Hengyang on the day it was disbanded, 4 July 1942.
 In this final action, the AVG shot down four Ki-27s with no AVG losses.